dfki-av/G3FA/README.md

 ### Training

-- To start the training process, first download CelebA inverse rendering checkpoint from: https://github.com/elliottwu/unsup3d
+- For the training process to be initiated, the CelebA inverse rendering checkpoint should first be downloaded and then placed in the "files" folder. https://github.com/elliottwu/unsup3d

 - Our training code also support ditributed training on multiple GPUs using the followig command: